Jabra Elite 10 Gen 2 Headphones Review

 • Battery won't last through very long international flights.

-7.7 Office
+Office Work

-The Jabra Elite 10 Gen 2 earbuds are good for office usage.
+The Jabra Elite 10 Gen 2 earbuds are very good for office usage.
 Their lightweight, ergonomic shape means you can wear them comfortably for hours.
 They're very effective at reducing how much noise around the office reaches your ears, like keystrokes, HVAC hum, and chit-chat.
 Their multi-device connectivity makes switching between your phone and work PC easy.
-While their microphone is only alright sounding, it handles background noise really well, so you can use it in an open office layout for work calls, and the app has dedicated call controls and a sidetone mix you can adjust.
+While their microphone is only alright-sounding, it handles background noise really well, so you can use it in an open office layout for work calls, and the app has dedicated call controls and a sidetone mix you can adjust.
 Unfortunately, their battery runs a bit shy of most work days, so you probably can't wear them for the whole day without a quick recharge.

 Pros